AdityaGarg8/pve-edge-kernel-t2/README.md

 * Propose new patches and flavors for the project.
 * Contribute improvements to the documentation.
 * Provide feedback about how we can improve the project.

-## Donations

-I accept donations via [GitHub Sponsors](https://github.com/sponsors/AdityaGarg8) and [Buy Me a Coffee](https://www.buymeacoffee.com/gargadityav).
-If you wanna appreciate my work by donating, you can donate me via the methods above.
-For more methods, you can refer to [this link](https://wiki.t2linux.org/contribute/#support-our-maintainers) to donate me.